It seems everyone has a story to tell or advice to give about a friend who travelled or something they did

 through Gulf States), long connection times, out of or to major hubs and with

 less well-known airlines.
+When your time is not money, you'll get the lowest prices.
 A third option for travel to some destinations is

 low cost, no frill airlines (aka. budget airlines).
 As a general rule, tickets